 The U.S.-Colombia FTA will help boost U.S. exports since it eliminates 80 percent of all tariffs on U.S. exports of industrial and consumer products and over half of the tariffs on agriculture exports, former U.S. Trade Representative Carla Hills told a Senate Finance Committee hearing last week.
 "Over time, all Colombian tariffs are eliminated, creating substantial new economic opportunity for our exporters," she said.
 "Equally important, this agreement will significantly advance our security interests in a region beset with instability and anti-Americanism."

 Charlene Barshefsky, a USTR under President Bill Clinton, also supports the Colombia FTA.
-"We need a fresh start with Latin America," she told the same Senate hearing "Looking ahead, I do think we should begin by passing the
+"We need a fresh start with Latin America," she told the same Senate hearing "Looking ahead, I do think we should begin by passing the Colombia and Panama agreements."

 However, it is still unclear if the Colombia FTA will be approved this year.
 There are no indications that Speaker Nancy Pelosi will allow a vote on the agreement, which was signed more than two years ago - in February 2006 - and submitted to Congress for approval in April - or more than three months ago.
 Senator Barack Obama - the presumptive Democratic presidential candidate - opposes the Colombia FTA, but may be forced to support some congressional passage if he becomes president, some experts predict.